xorduna/energywar/energy-war-game.md

 **Description:**

 This document describes a "battleship" like game but with power plants.
 Each user has to setup its power plants (nuclear, gas, wind or solar) to meet the required capacity.
-Each other players strike for turns to reduce its opponent capacity.
+Players take turns striking at each other's power plants to reduce their opponent's capacity.
 If a plant is hit, all the capacity is removed.

+The game supports multiple players, with each player having their own board and taking turns in alphabetical order.

 Board